bagisto/bagisto-docs/docs/1.x/introduction/README.md

 **Bagisto** is a viable option to reduce your time, cost and workforce for building online stores or migrating from a physical store to an online platform.

-It suitable for all small or large E-Commerce business demands, with a simple set-up procedure.
+It is suitable for all small or large E-Commerce business demands using a simple set-up procedure.
-Built on top of [Laravel](https://laravel.com), it is equipped with easy product information management.
+Built on top of [Laravel](https://laravel.com) and equipped with an easy product information management.

 The framework is very flexible and easy to use even for non-tech users.
-**Bagisto** features an administration panel with a dashboard, sales data, a catalog for Products and customer management
+**Bagisto** features an administration panel with a dashboard, sales data, a catalog for products and customer management.

 To learn more about **Bagisto's** features and try a demo, check out our website [https://bagisto.com](https://bagisto.com).
 Get quickly updated on the current version and recently released features, see [Bagisto roadmap](https://bagisto.com/roadmap/).